 A poorly-run strata committee, on the other hand, can create headaches that don’t quit, so as part of your pre purchase due diligence, it’s a good idea to scrutinise committee papers and meeting minutes, to help you gain a better understanding of the committee’s culture.

 Does this investment make financial sense for me?

 As more Australians chose apartment living as a convenient lifestyle more and more investors will be choosing properties with body corporates as investments.

 It’s often best to avoid the large apartment complexes option but well maintained “investment grade” apartments in the inner and middle ring suburbs of our capitals have consistently proved to be great investments.

 And don’t be put off by strata levies – remember that as an investor some elements of your body corporate fees are tax deductible.

 A strata property may still be the best investment for you if all the ducks line up.

-Investing in property can be a confusing world to get started in – for help and advice, call our experienced team at We Love Rentals®.
+Investing in property can be a confusing world to get started in.
+Our dedicated Perth property managers can help.
+Call our experienced team at We Love Rentals®.